oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 ### Secure communication protocols

 Be sure your site or application uses [Hypertext Transfer Protocol Secure (HTTPS)](https://en.wikipedia.org/wiki/HTTPS).
 It adds a security layer to traditional HTTP by encrypting the data exchanged between computers and servers over the internet.
-For example, if your user fills out a form with personal information, even if the data is stolen, it won’t have any value to the attacker because it cannot easily be decoded.
+For example, if your user fills out a form with personal information, even if the data is stolen, it won't have any value to the attacker because it cannot easily be decoded.

-HTTPS is [so important](https://www.troyhunt.com/heres-why-your-static-website-needs-https/) that it’s become the de facto industry standard.
+HTTPS is [so important](https://www.troyhunt.com/heres-why-your-static-website-needs-https/) that it's become the de facto industry standard.
 All major web browsers discourage users from visiting non-HTTPS websites, and search engines penalize those websites in search results.

 HTTPS protects data with the [Transport Layer Security (TLS)](https://www.internetsociety.org/deploy360/tls/basics/) protocol, which uses a [public-key encryption system](https://www.cloudflare.com/en-gb/learning/ssl/how-does-public-key-encryption-work/) to ensure that applications communicate and exchange data safely.